kmiloarguello/nota-keeper-backend/README.md

 6. The application should now be running and accessible through `http://localhost:8000`.

+This will set up the entire application stack, including the FastAPI application and the Postgres database, in Docker containers.
+You can then interact with the API through the specified port.

 Moreover the project documentation can be found in the `http://localhost:8000/docs` endpoint.

-> To see the detailed docs, check : https://nota-keeper-backend-qsq8y.ondigitalocean.app/docs

 ## Things to Improve